Placement of Children Looked After

 In appropriate cases, the carer should be asked to complete an end of placement report.

-Where the placement was intended to be long term and it ends in an unplanned way, consideration should be given to holding a Disruption Meeting - see Placement Support Meetings Procedure and Placement Disruption and Disruption Meetings Procedure.
+Where the placement was intended to be long term and it ends in an unplanned way, consideration should be given to holding a Disruption Meeting - see Placement Support Meetings Procedure and Placement Planning and Disruption Meetings Procedure.